elenderg/PAL-1000/instruções de compilação.md

 `If the field's type should not be finalized, repeat.`

-`append "~finalize the " then the type's name then "_'s " then the field's name then ". " to the routine's body string.`
+`append "~finalize the " then the type's name then "'s " then the field's name then ". " to the routine's body string.`

 `Repeat.`

-`append "intel $58._" to the routine's body string. \ pop eax`
+`append "intel $58." to the routine's body string. \ pop eax`

 `Slap the routine's routine header on the routine's header string.`